Zhixing1020/SemanticLGP_for_SR/README.md

       g++ main.cpp -o SLGP-ERC -std=c++11 -O3

 4) SLGP-ERC.sh is an exmple Shell script for running the executable file SLGP-ERC.exe (SLGP-ERC.out for Linux).

+On Window System, Visual Studio, you may need to set some PreProcessor parameters:  Project setting ——>C/C++——>Category——>PreProcessor——>PreProcessor Definitions: add "_CRT_SECURE_NO_WARNINGS" and "NOMINMAX"